ebyjacob/alexa-cognitive-automation/README.md

 10. Your skill is now saved and once you are finished testing you can continue to publish your skill.

 ## Examples

-### One-shot model:
+### A) One-shot model:
-  User:  "Alexa, ask Smart Testing to run a Jmeter test for domain apple with 20 users"
+1. User:  "Alexa, ask Smart Testing to run a Jmeter test for domain apple with 20 users"
-  Alexa: "Jmeter test started with 20 users for domain www.apple.com.
+2. Alexa: "Jmeter test started with 20 users for domain www.apple.com.
 Once the test is complete the results will be available in csv format""
-### Dialog model:
+### B) Dialog model:

 1. User:  "Alexa, open Smart Testing".
 2. Alexa: "Welcome to Smart Testing.
 What domain do you need to run the test for?".